-Universally known as ‘SiFI’, Simon Fisher is a British sailor with something of an addiction to The Ocean Race.
-A five-time competitor with a race win under his belt, Fisher continues his partnership with Charlie Enright and Mark Towill, joining them onboard 11th Hour Racing Team for their next campaign.
+Known as 'SiFI', Simon Fisher is a British sailor with an addiction to The Ocean Race.
+A five-time competitor with two race wins to his name, including last year's victory, Fisher is continuing his partnership with Charlie Enright and Mark Towill, joining them aboard 11th Hour Racing Team for their next campaign.

 In 2021, he will co-skipper the team’s existing IMOCA 60, known as 11.1, with Swiss sailor Justine Mettraux.

 Fisher first began sailing dinghies at six years old.
 Between his Ocean Race experiences, he’s hustled hard in the America’s Cup and TP52 circuits.
 Simon plays the role of navigator onboard, and is well known as one of the best in the business.